partun/project_CIL_2023/README.md

 ## 6. Ensemble Predictions

-We place all the prediction CSV files generated from different models into a folder named 'val_results/'.
-It will perform ensemble prediction and generate an ensemble_predictions.csv on the validation dataset.
+We place all the submission CSV files generated from different models into a folder named 'test_results/'.
+It will perform ensemble prediction and generate an ensemble_predictions.csv file that can be used as e combined submission file on Kaggle.

 ```
 python ensemble_prediction.py